KkStB 270: Class 270 in other successor states of Austria-Hungary

 Lokomotivfabrik Floridsdorf delivered a total of 253 copies of the 270 class to Poland, where the Polish State Railways (PKP) classified them as class Tr12.
 They were also delivered to Czechoslovakia, to Yugoslavia (JDŽ 25), to Italy (FS 728) and to Romania (CFR 140.2).
 PKP procured further machines, which were delivered to Poland in the form of semi-finished parts from the Wiener Neustädter Lokomotivfabrik.
 When Czechoslovakia ceded parts of the country to Hungary, machines of the 434.1 series came to Hungarian State Railways (MÁV) as 403.6.
-Romania also ordered other machines of this series from Škoda in Pilsen in Czechoslovakia and from Schneider et Cie. in le Creusot (France).
+Romania also ordered other machines of this series from Škoda Works in Plzeň in Czechoslovakia and from Schneider et Cie. in Le Creusot (France).
 In addition, the machine factory of the Hungarian State Railways built eight copies for the Danube-Save-Adria Railway, the successor to the Austrian Southern Railway Company (Südbahngesellschaft), which it called the 140 series.
 These machines came to MÁV in 1934 as the 403.5 series.